consensusnetworks/token-starter/README.md

 2. Paste the contract address from the recent deployment into the search bar and enter.
 You should see the token information in the app.
 You can also send some of your new token to another account on your network.

-Note, you'll need to have connected your wallet (the one you used to deploy the contract) to the network with Metamask at this point.
+**Note:** You'll need to have connected your wallet (the one you used to deploy the contract) to the network with Metamask at this point.

 ### Geth Integration